Read John Dewey with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Dewey’s 7 greatest contributions to philosophy.

-The central claim is this: John Dewey’s legacy extends far beyond the realm of academia.
+In plain terms: John Dewey’s legacy extends far beyond the realm of academia.

-The added historical insight is that John Dewey is best read as a method of pressure, not only as a set of theses.
+John Dewey is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Pragmatism Annotation